Tour Length

 What are the pros and cons of a Namibia private safari?

 “There are so many advantages to going on a private safari in Namibia, not least among them is that it’s a fantastic way to enjoy this remarkable country.
-For a start, a private safari means that your tour is all about you and the kind of safari you want.
+For a start, a private safari means that your tour is all about you and the kind of experience you want.
 The guide, the vehicle and almost everything else about the trip is just for you.
 You don’t have to factor in anyone else when planning a private safari with the operator of your choice.
 There aren’t many downsides to a private safari.
 Cost may be one: private safaris are more expensive than group or self-drive safaris.
-And unlike on a group safari, you won’t share safari trails with anyone else, which means you don’t get the same camaraderie that you can enjoy on a group safari.”
+And unlike on a group safari, you won’t share the safari trails with anyone else, which means you miss out on the camaraderie that comes with group travel.”

 1What is the recommended length of a Namibia private tour?

-“Any time you spend on a Namibia private safari will be time well spent, and there is no set recommended length: it all depends on how much time you have.
+“Any time you spend on a Namibia private safari will be time well spent, and there is no set recommended length.
+It all depends on how much time you have.
 As a simple rule, the longer you spend on safari the better.
 Although you can travel for shorter periods (in which case you’ll want to zero in on just a handful of Namibian destinations), an ideal minimum length for your safari is 1 week.
-That should give you time to visit Etosha National Park and Sossusvlei, as well as perhaps one or two other places.
+That should give you time to visit Etosha National Park and the sand dunes of Sossusvlei, as well as perhaps one or two other places.
 Ten days would be even better, and 2 weeks in Namibia will mean you can really see the best of what the country has to offer.
 If your time is limited, consider flying between destinations.
-That way you can enjoy splendid views and cut the amount of time you spend traveling, leaving you more time to enjoy the wildlife and people.”
+That way you can enjoy splendid views and cut the amount of time you spend on the road, leaving you more time to enjoy the wildlife and people.”

 2Will we spend all our time with our guide on a private safari?